 In an experimental study done by the researchers from Yamaguchi University Graduate School of Medicine and Health Sciences University of Hokkaido in Japan and University of Malta in Malta, they evaluated the impact of an Enzyme-treated asparagus extract in a specific chemo-resistant (GEM) pancreatic cancer cell line called KLM1-R. The main reason for the study was that it was found that the up-regulation of a heat-shock protein 27 (HSP27) was associated with this chemo (GEM) resistance of pancreatic cancer cells and the researchers wanted to explore the potential of Enzyme-treated asparagus extract in overcoming the resistance.
 (Takuya Shimada et al, In Vivo., Jul-Aug 2018)

 The study found that the Enzyme-treated asparagus extract down-regulated HSP27 in the chemo resistant pancreatic cell lines.
 Hence, they suggested a possible role/potential therapeutic benefit of this asparagus extract in enhancing anticancer effects when taken with the specific chemo (GEM) in patients with pancreatic cancer.
-However, clinical trials and herb-drug interaction studies are needed to validate the efficacy and safety in humans before recommending asparagus extracts for pancreatic cancer treatment.
+However, clinical trials and herb-drug interaction studies are needed to evaluate efficacy and toxicity (if any) of asparagus extracts treatment for pancreatic cancer in humans.

 Impact of Asparanin A (Saponin from Asparagus) in Endometrial Cancer Cell Line – Experimental Study